gammasoft71/xtd/examples/xtd.core.examples/globalization/culture_info_current_culture/README.md

 ```
 The current culture is en-US.
+The current locale is C.

+The current culture is now ar-MA.
+The current locale is now ar_MA.UTF-8.

-The current culture is now th-TH.
+The current culture is now fr-FR.
+The current locale is now fr_FR.UTF-8.
 ```